projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-devicemodel.rst

 For each table, we make modifications, based on the physical table, to reflect the assigned devices to this VM.
 As shown in the figure below, we keep SP2(0:19.1) for VM0, and SP1(0:19.0)/SP3(0:19.2) for VM1.
-Anytime partition policy changes we must modify both tables again, including dissembling, modifying, and assembling, which is tricky and potentially error-prone.
+Any time the partition policy changes, we must modify both tables again, including disassembling, modifying, and assembling, which is tricky and potentially error-prone.

 .. figure:: images/dm-image43.png